 Spell success calculations

 It is debatable whether the following formulae are of real use during a game.
 However, inflection points such when the extra armour EV penalty disappears are fairly easy to discern.
 Calculating this stuff on the fly is only for savants!
+However, one can refer example section of this page for Lv 9 magics, which requires tremendous amount of experience to be stabilized.

 The source code talks in terms of chance of failure, not success.
 Therefore, we want the spellFailure chance to be as low as possible - in fact, to reach a Perfect success rate, your chance to fail has to be negative.
 More on that below.